mschipperheyn/normalizr-immutable/README.md

 });
 ```

-Please note that we pass `getState` and not `getState()`. getState is a function reference to the method that will return the current state of the state.
+Please note that we pass `getState` and not `getState()`. getState is a function reference to the method that will return the current state of the Redux store.
 If you are using Redux, you can get a reference to this method like so

 ```javascript
 export function loadArticles(){